Arizona Jewish Historical Society &

 See ARCHIVES for NMJHS collections, finding aids, and contact numbers.

 The Society is a secular organization which solicits membership and participation of all people interested in a greater understanding of New Mexico's Jewish heritage in all its diversity and strives to present this heritage within a broad cultural context.
-NMJHS publishes a Newsletter quarterly and holds genealogy programs and annual meetings.
+NMJHS sponsors ongoing research, maintains archives, and presents lectures, geneaology workshops, films and conferences.
+In addition, the Society provides a quarterly newsletter, an educational curriculum developed in conjunction with the Jewish Federation of New Mexico and the New Mexico History Museum, and a series of pamphlets on New Mexico's pioneer Jewish families, available for sale on the NMJHS website.

 Dallas Jewish Historical Society